RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #459

+Added reporting of an intent breaking so I can pick up on that in the future when I'm working on intents.
+It was dumb that things would silently break in the past and now it is far more obvious.
+I'm satisfied for now.
+Next thing to do is try to set up things so all effects still complete even if another effect breaks.
+Ideally an effect breaking doesn't crash the entire intent stream.

 ## #458

 It's been 2 weeks since I've been able to code due to a kidney stone.
 But I'm